notwaldorf/notwaldorf.github.com/_posts/2019-09-10-metronomes.markdown

 When we have a big chunk of blocking work, a good approach is to chunk it up in smaller work.
 This experiment tries that.
 We split that 0.5s of work into smaller 5ms chunks, and then do each of them in a `requestAnimationFrame`.
 This is better!
-Now our clicks are only delayed by about 5ms, which might be ok.
-The bad main thread `setInterval` metronome is still doing poorly because there's still work on the main thread, and it is on the main thread, so it's still getting delayed.
+Now our ticks are only delayed by about 5ms, which might be ok for your use case.
+The bad main thread `setInterval` metronome is still doing poorly because there's still work on the main thread and it keeps time on the main thread, so time is still wibbly wobbly in this case.
 <img class="plot" alt="" src="/images/metronomes/3.png">

 ### 🤩 The optimal case
-All worker all the time!
+All workers all the time!
 If you can, do all this expensive work in a Worker!
-If we move the work we have to do in the callback completely off the main thread, then this setup baiscally looks the same as the unrealistic "there's no work being done ever" case -- the key distinction is that it's really "there's no work being done _on the main thread_ ever.
+If we move the work we have to do in the callback completely off the main thread, then this setup basically looks the same as the unrealistic "there's no work being done ever" case -- the key distinction is that it's really "there's no work being done _on the main thread_ ever.
+Hurray!

 <img class="plot" alt="" src="/images/metronomes/4.png">

-## TL; DR
+## What have I learned from this

 - time is hard
-- `setInterval()` is bad for time keeping
+- I knew `setInterval()` is bad for time keeping, but now I know it's like ... really bad
 - if you need audio scheduling, use the Web Audio clock
 - if you need accurate scheduling without the Web Audio clock, use `setInterval` in a Worker
-- if you can, move any expensive work that you have to do from the main thread to a Worker.
+- and if you can, move any expensive work that you have to do from the main thread to a Worker.

+Hope this helps at least one of you!